 Sign up for our mailing list!

-You pay the women you source your shea butter from -- the Katariga Women's Co-op in Tamale, Ghana -- more than twice the market value and you also support them in other ways.
+visit the website You pay the women you source your shea butter from -- the Katariga Women's Co-op in Tamale, Ghana -- more than twice the market value and you also support them in other ways.
 Can you tell me why that was important for you to foster this kind of relationship with your supplier?

 Abena: When I started Hanahana, I decided to come back to Ghana and actually source directly from the women.
 It's been a two-year process of learning from them.
 I learned about what they do, the lack of pay, how huge this industry, and what the flip in the profit is.
 I decided if I want to get access to certain things and be accessible just like I would be as a teacher or with my friends or the people that I work with, we should also share that type of relationship.
 Without those women, one, I wouldn't have Hanahana Beauty and, two, you would not have shea butter to put on your skin.